invenia/blog/_posts/JuliaLangFeatures.md

 ## Introduction:

-Julia is notated as a very expressive language with lots of cool features.
+Julia is known to be a very expressive language with many interesting and cool features.
 It is worth considering that some features were not planned, but simply emerged from the combinations of other features.